zaxxon77/frontend-nanodegree-arcade-game/README.md

 Oh yeah hit 'p' for pause.

-Game is located at //http... github, download the files & folder, and point your browser to the index.html file
+Game is located at https://github.com/zaxxon77/frontend-nanodegree-arcade-game, download the files & folder, and point your browser to the index.html file to get up and running.